zachlindop/zachlindop.github.io/README.md

 ## About Me
 I'm a data-focused professional interested in analytics, product operations, and technology-driven problem solving.
 I enjoy working with data to uncover insights, improve processes, and support strategic decision making.

-- 📊 Interested in data analytics, product operations, and process flows
+- 📊 Interested in data analytics, visualization and process flows
 - ❤️ Passionate about solving problems with data
 - 📍 Based in San Francisco
 - 📈 Currently improving SQL and analytics workflows